 This will open a small window where you can pick your color.
 Click on the little dropper.
 This will allow you to use the dropper to select the color in your PowerPoint.
 It will give you a magnifying circle that you use to hover over the color in your PowerPoint.
 You will want to select the darkest color when using the dropper.
-Repeat this for the background color.
+Repeat this for the background color (which will be white in most cases).